What Is 60 Of 1400

 • Statistical Analysis: Percentages are fundamental to interpreting statistical data, such as percentages of populations, market shares, or success rates.

-• Grade Calculation: Many academic grading systems utilize percentages to represent a student's overall performance.
+• Grade Calculation: Many academic grading systems make use of percentages to represent a student's overall performance.

 • Commission Calculations: Salespeople often earn commissions based on a percentage of their sales.